Package 'piar'

 Details

 When supplied with a numeric vector, elemental_index() is a simple wrapper that applies gpindex::generalized_mean(r)() and gpindex::contributions(r)() (if contrib = TRUE) to x and weights grouped by ea and period.
 That is, for every combination of elemental aggregate and time period, elemental_index() calculates an index based on a generalized mean of order r and, optionally, percent-change contributions.
 Product names should be unique within each time period when making contributions, and, if not, are passed to make.unique() with a warning.
 The default (r = 0 and no weights) makes Jevons elemental indexes.
-See chapter 8 (pp. 175–190) of the CPI manual (2020) for more detail about making elemental indexes, and chapter 5 of Balk (2008).
+See chapter 8 (pp. 175–190) of the CPI manual (2020) for more detail about making elemental indexes, or chapter 9 of the PPI manual (2004), and chapter 5 of Balk (2008).

 The default method simply coerces x to a numeric vector prior to calling the method above.
 The data frame method provides a formula interface to specify columns of price relatives, time periods, and elemental aggregates and call the method above.